 Three Hens and a Peacock book activities

 I call these activities “picture book challenges.”
 The goal is for students to solve the challenges (activities), discover mystery words, and crack a final code word.
 Why?
 To discover the answer to a joke!
 What do you get when you cross a peacock with a porcupine?
-They will actually want to complete their work because it feels like a game!
+They will want to complete their work because it feels like a game!
 Use the digital or the printable version.
 The digital version is ready to assign in Google and Seesaw.

 How does a picture book challenge work?